 Continuing Education Series 2017

-Highly experienced retinal specialists Dr Devinder Chauhan and Dr Eric Mayer will present a series of OCT case studies, covering the fundamentals of OCT analysis along with some advanced cases.
+Highly experienced retinal specialists Dr Devinder Chauhan and Dr Eric Mayer presented a series of OCT case studies, covering the fundamentals of OCT analysis along with some advanced cases.

 Continuing Education Series 2017

-Drs Christolyn Raj, Uday Bhatt and Aaron Yeung will cover a range of topics (e.g. corneal conditions, cataracts and other anterior segment disorders) in a concise lecture format.
+Drs Christolyn Raj, Uday Bhatt and Aaron Yeung covered a range of topics (e.g. corneal conditions, cataracts and other anterior segment disorders) in a concise lecture format.

 22nd Annual Optometry Conference NSW

 *15 CPD points have been applied for, including therapeutic points.

 We’re passionate about sharing our knowledge to ensure Australians receive best-practice ophthalmic care.